 Carbon, hydrogen, sulfur, nitrogen, oxygen, hydrocarbons

-More than 600 billion m 3 of gas, 500 million tons of oil, and 300 million tons of coal are produced annually in Russia.
+Every year more than 600 billion m 3 of gas, 500 million tons of oil, and 300 million tons of coal are produced in Russia.

 Recycling

-Minerals are used in a processed form.
-Hard coal is calcined without access to oxygen (coking process) in order to isolate several fractions:
+Minerals are used in processed form.
+Coal is calcined without access to oxygen (coking process) to separate several fractions:

 • coke oven gas- a mixture of methane, carbon oxides (II) and (IV), ammonia, nitrogen;